Last updated on June 2, 2026

 Open the Graves

-Open the Graves is a good example of the sort of mechanic that black token generators tend to have: When something dies, create something else (usually a zombie, who will probably die very, very soon.
-Most likely this very same turn, come to think of it).
+Open the Graves is a good example of the sort of mechanic that black token generators tend to have: When something dies, create something else (usually a zombie, who will probably die very, very soon).

 This enchantment gets the job done, but we'll find plenty of better versions of this effect in cheaper cards, or with less restrictions, or that provide better keywords.